 The Nobel Peace Center was opened in 2005 by HRH King Harald in a ceremony attended by the royal families of Norway and Sweden.
 Nobel Peace Prize laureate Wangari Maathai was also present.
 The Center is located in a listed building close to Oslo City Hall, where the Nobel Peace Prize Award Ceremony takes place every 10 December, to commemorate Alfred Nobel’s death.

-British architect David Adjaye is responsible for the Center’s creative design, including its colour schemes; the American designer David Small developed its hi-tech installations.
 The Nobel Peace Center is financed by the Norwegian Ministry of Culture, private sponsors and admission fees.
 Temporary exhibitions are fully sponsored.
+Main sponsors and partners are Hydro, Telenor Group, ABB and the Football Association of Norway.